 When buying the JR Pass in your home country, what you’ll receive is a JR Pass voucher.
 You will have to exchange the JR Pass voucher in Japan to attain the actual JR Pass itself.
 I picked up my JR Pass in the airport from the JR travel center while waiting for the N’EX.

-// I had a horrible experience with Japan-Rail-Pass.
+I had a horrible experience with Japan-Rail-Pass.
 After placing the order online, they sent an email asking for an identification, to prevent fraud and will only send the JR Pass voucher after providing the documents.
 This wasn’t listed anywhere on the site at all.
 Plus somehow the full amount of money had been deducted already!!?!!
 Everything just seemed sketchy, and they’re based in Europe, so they’ll be sending the pass from Europe.
-Paranoid to send ID via the internet because of identity theft especially to a company in Europe.
+I was paranoid to send ID via the internet because of identity theft, especially to a company in Europe.

-In the end, ended up purchasing the JR Pass from JTB since they have an office here in Toronto, and everything was smooth from them 🙂
+In the end, ended up purchasing the JR Pass from JTB since they have an office here in Toronto, and everything was smooth sailing from them.

 ► More on JR Pass: here